 About Alcohol Healthwatch About Alcohol Healthwatch

 Alcohol Healthwatch is an organisation of professionals dedicated to reducing and preventing alcohol-related harm and inequities in Aotearoa New Zealand.
-We are funded by the Ministry of Health.
+We are funded by the Health New Zealand/ Te Whatu Ora.

 Our role is to provide credible and up-to-date evidence-based information on matters relating to alcohol policy and planning.
 Our priority is to mobilise communities to take action on a range of alcohol-related harms, including fetal alcohol spectrum disorder.